Virginia State Student Loans

 Students attending college in the state of Virginia have access to a wide array of both federal and private loan options to finance their educations.
 Federal loans fund a hefty portion of the nation’s college debt, with current outstanding balances totaling around $1.2 trillion, U.S. News reports.

-The most popularly used choice is the federal Stafford Loan.
-The Stafford Loan boasts some of the lowest interest rates you’ll get your hands on when it comes to educational loans.
-Currently, the Office of Federal Student Aid reports the rate at 3.76 percent.
-This applies to both unsubsidized and subsidized loans, but keep in mind that rate increases to 5.31 percent for unsubsidized loans for graduate students.
+The most popularly used choice is the federal Direct Loan.
+The Direct Loan boasts some of the lowest interest rates you’ll get your hands on when it comes to educational loans.
+Currently, the rate is 3.76%.
+This applies to both unsubsidized and subsidized loans, but keep in mind that rate increases to 5.31% for unsubsidized loans for graduate students.

-Generally, the next loan on the totem pole is the Direct PLUS Loan, which comes with a variant for your parents to borrow for your education — aptly titled the Direct Parent PLUS Loan.
-Interest rates currently lie at 6.31 percent for both loans.
+Generally, the next loan on the totem pole is the Direct PLUS Loan, which comes with a variant for your parents to borrow for your education.
+Interest rates currently are 6.31%.
 Credit matters when it comes to these loans, and repayment is expected from graduates as soon as the final payment has been delivered to you, and for parents, no later than six months after the student graduates.
 The Chronicle for Higher Education states nearly a million families received $10.6 billion in Parent PLUS Loans in 2014.

-Another popular federal loan is the Perkins Loan, recognized for its low 5 percent interest rate and extended nine-month grace period.
-Regardless of gaining an extra few months until you have to start making payments, you can only borrow up to $5,500 as an undergraduate each year, and $8,000 as a grad student.
+Another popular federal loan is the Perkins Loan, recognized for its low 5% interest rate and extended nine-month grace period.
+Regardless of gaining an extra few months until you have to start making payments, you can only borrow up to $5,500 as an undergraduate each year, and $8,000 as a graduate student.
 To be eligible, your school must deem you financially in need, and they will actually be the lender on your loan.
 Funding works differently for these loans, being distributed directly to the learning institution and giving the school discretion over who receives the funds.
-Perkins Loans aren’t as widely available as other loan options; they aren’t accepted by all schools.
+Perkins Loans aren’t as widely available as other loan options; they aren’t offered by all schools.

 Private loans are best saved as a last resort.
 The reason being that the terms of these loans definitely are not in the borrower’s favor.
 Interest rates are high, and repayment terms can be difficult.